prasadkrkp/prasadkrkp.github.io/_news/announcement_join_phd.md

 related_posts: false
 ---

-Joined as a PhD student at the Embodied Vision Group.
+Joined as a Researcher at the Embodied Vision Group.